nudigamma/Algorithms/README.md

 # Algorithms (Active and Work in Progress)
 This repo implements mainly the Algorithms and data structures discussed in Algorithms Illuminated (Rougharden, Standford ), Introduction to Algorithms ( Cormen at all  MIT), and Algorithms (Sedgewick, Princeton).

-This is a learning journey for me .
+This is a learning journey for me.
 The algorithms and data structures below are implemented.

 ## Algorithms
 ### Sort